takanory/slides/20190922pycontw/PITCHME.md

 Note:

 * We send a simple message with cURL.
-* Whe we send a message with JSON, the message will be displayed in Slack.
+* When we send a message with JSON, the message will be displayed in Slack.

 +++